 This is the radiographic of a cat with renal lymphosarcoma (malignant cancer).
 The diseased kidney is the large white circular area in the center of this view.
 It is pushing the large intestine down.
 Here is different cat with renal lymphosarcoma.
 It is a different view from the one above.
 Both kidneys ( K ) are involved in this cat.

 A very valuable tool in the diagnosis of kidney disease is ultrasound.
-It allows us to look at the internal anatomy of the kidney, measure kidney size, and take a biopsy for an accurate diagnosis.
+It allows us to look at the ureters and bladder, internal anatomy of the kidney, measure kidney size, and take a biopsy for an accurate diagnosis.
 In many cases the use of ultrasound precludes us from having to perform an exploratory surgery.

 These ultrasound pictures are from the first cat above with the enlarged kidneys.
 The first picture shows a normal right kidney.
 Its measurements are 2.3 cm by 3.6 cm.

 The 2nd image shows the large and cancerous kidney, measuring 4.6 cm by 7.3 cm.
 A biopsy was taken from this kidney to confirm the diagnosis of renal lymphosarcoma.

 This special test, also know as an IVP (intravenous pyelogram) gives us significant information about the renal system.
 It has to be used carefully if ARF or CRF is suspected because it can exacerbate the problem.
 A radiopaque dye is injected into the bloodstream and radiographs are taken of the dye as it passes through the kidneys, ureters, and bladder.